 There is no set age to begin potty training your child.
 Do not feel pressured to have them trained by a certain age, or worry if their peers seem to be trained before them.
 Watch for the following signs that your kiddo is ready to start potty training:

 When I was invited to write this sponsored post for Pull-ups, I agreed right away because my son does everything on the list.
-Just recently, he started hiding in the cupboard when he poops, and he always takes his diaper off when it’s wet.
+Just recently, he started hiding when he poops, and he always takes his diaper off when it’s wet.

 If your child is doing some or all of the above, they may be ready to begin too!